 In the backdrop of mid-September’s golden hue, we turn off the A39 onto West Somerset’s rural lanes.
 The canvas of Exmoor is in a process of transformation.
-As August’s lush green is washed away, and the bright reflective blue of the Bristol channel fades, the long summer blends into the pastel palette of autumn.
-The ancient moorlands become dotted with a collage of russet, vermilion, ochre, orange and yellow, with the newly dropped foliage dusting Exmoor’s woods and fields.
+August’s lush green washes away.
+The bright reflective blue of the Bristol channel fades.
+That long summer now blends into the pastel palette of this season.
+Ancient moorlands burst with a collage of russet, vermilion, ochre, orange and yellow, with the newly dropped foliage dusting Exmoor’s woods and fields.

-The village may not be a hotbed of war and a place of political importance anymore, but the castle is popular with families who come to enjoy its stunning parks and gardens that are easily accessible from Dunster’s historic streets.
-The castle is now open all year round which is perfect for my autumn getaway in The Oval holiday cottage, a listed building which lies right in the heart of Dunster.
-Dating back to the 14th century, this gloriously medieval cottage has been sympathetically decorated.
-It can also boast of being dendro-dated by the Time Team, whose analysis of the cruck beams in the main bedroom points to the cottage being constructed in the winter of 1366.
+The village may not be a hotbed of war and a place of political importance anymore.
+Nonetheless, the castle is popular with families who come to enjoy its stunning parks and gardens that are easily accessible from Dunster’s historic streets.
+In fact, it is now open all year round, which is perfect for my change-of-season getaway.

 From playing medieval kings and queens to becoming a part of the industrial revolution, Dunster has it all.
 To experience the latter, climb on board the West Somerset Heritage Railway, an historic train line which weaves through the towns and villages of West Somerset.
 This time of year, you can expect fewer crowds and enjoy the sights of the trees losing their leaves.
 Twisting along Exmoor’s country lanes whether in a train carriage or an open-top car is a great adventure.

-When looking out at the rolling vistas of autumn leaves, the words of Quantocks local Samuel Taylor-Coleridge surface “The happiness of life is made up of minute fractions – the little, soon forgotten charities of a kiss or a smile, a kind look or heartfelt compliment.”
-It is the small details, often tucked away and not always obvious to the eye which makes this corner of England so humbly special.
-It is in autumn when you can truly appreciate Exmoor’s understated curiosities.
+When looking out at the rolling vistas of golden leaves, the words of Quantocks local Samuel Taylor-Coleridge surface “The happiness of life is made up of minute fractions – the little, soon forgotten charities of a kiss or a smile, a kind look or heartfelt compliment.”
+It is the small details (often tucked away and not always obvious to the eye) which makes this corner of England so humbly special.
+It is during this time of year when you can truly appreciate Exmoor’s understated curiosities.